radiocontrolled/solar-system-sorted/readme.md

 # It's all relative

-A D3.js visualisation sorting the planets of the Solar System by their relative size.
+Sorting the planets of the Solar System by their relative size and by their order of appearance.

 A 'reorder' link provides a keyboard-accessible way of sorting the planets.